hyperledger-labs/splice/README.md

 9. Create a commit to ease review, `git add canton/ && git commit -m"Bump Canton commit"`
 10. Reapply our changes `git apply '--exclude=canton/community/app/src/test/resources/examples/*' --directory=canton --reject canton.patch`
     and resolve conflicts (if any).
-11. Create a commit to rease review `git add canton/ && git commit -m"Reapply our changes"`
+11. Create a commit to ease review `git add canton/ && git commit -m"Reapply our changes"`
 12. Learn Canton's SDK version from `head -n15 $PATH_TO_CANTON_OSS/project/project/DamlVersions.scala`
 13. Bump the SDK/Canton versions in the following places:
     1. The current Canton commit in this `README.md`